VMware ESXi: BIG-IP VE User’s Guide¶

 Increase disk space for BIG-IP VE¶

-You must increase disk space on most cloud platforms, if you want to provision multiple modules.
+You must increase disk space on most cloud and hypervisor platforms, if you want to provision multiple modules.
 For more information, refer to the following topics: Disk usage by the BIG-IP modules with application volumes, Getting Started with BIG-IP Virtual Edition, and Overview of BIG-IP VE image sizes.
 To increase the disk space for BIG-IP VE allowing for additional module provisioning, expand the following VE directory:

 /appdata